 · Educating and training researchers in the responsible conduct of research and research compliance;

-· Implementing policy and procedural requirements relating to research misconduct and the federal Office of Research Integrity.
+· Implementing policy and procedural requirements relating to research misconduct.

-The Human Subjects Protection Program (HSPP) is responsible for protecting the rights, dignity, and welfare of human research subjects by adhering to the principles of the Belmont Report and the regulations of the Common Rule and the Food and Drug Administration.
+The Human Subjects Protection Program (HSPPO) is responsible for protecting the rights, dignity, and welfare of human research subjects by adhering to the principles of the Belmont Report and the regulations of the Common Rule (45 CFR 46), the Food and Drug Administration, and any other Federal Department or Agency which takes appropriate administrative action to make the policy applicable to such research.
 The Program is committed to advancing responsible conduct in research, promoting ethical treatment of human research subjects, and ensuring that the right of every human being to voluntary, informed consent to research is respected.

 The program’s responsibilities include the following:

 · Reviewing all research involving human research subjects before it is initiated;

 · Conducting periodic reviews of research involving human subjects;

 · Suspending or terminating research not conducted in accordance with the regulations;